kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 ### Jekyll
 Small changes to the website or blog uploads can be done without needed to install and run Jekyll locally.
 If you plan to make large changes to the website or add new pages, it is recommended that you install Jeykll on your local machine.
 This will allow you to test the website prior to uploading your changes to GitHub.
-The following steps
+The following steps.
+A good guide to Jekyll is [here](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) (**Note:** This guide uses a different route to the WSL for installing Jekyll on Windows - we do not recommend Windows users follow the route specified in this guide - the blog post is intended as a guide to install and running Jekyll once WSL Ubuntu is installed).

 #### Windows vs Mac and Linux
 The recommended route is to run Jekyll throughout Windows Subsystem for Linux, using Ubuntu.
-You will need to Activate WSL and install Ubuntu, on this (check [this]() guide).
-Mac and Linux users can use their command line.
+You will need to Activate WSL and install Ubuntu, on this (check [this](https://ubuntu.com/wsl) guide).
+Mac and Linux users can use their usual command line.

 #### Install Jekyll and get gems for our website
-1. run: 'sudo install Jekyll'
+1. run: 'sudo gem install jekyll'
-1. run: 'gem install bundler'
+1. run: 'sudo gem install jekyll bundler'
 1. 'cd' into the KITAB website directory (the GitHub repository that you downloaded in in the step above)
 1. run 'bundle update' - this uses the website's specs to get the appropriate gems and versions
 1. At this stage (or the following stage) you may find that you get an error telling you that some of your gems are the wrong version.
 To fix this run gem install 'gem-version' (where you give the name of the gem specified in the error and the version specified).
 To troubleshoot these issues it is recommend you search for the error in google and follow a stack exchange thread - almost all of the errors you will encounter will be resolved there.